SReject/mixer-rpg/README.md

 # Mixer RPG
-A chat-based RPG game bot for mixer.com
+A chat-based RPG game bot for [mixer](https://mixer.com) based on Firebottle's [original work](https://github.com/firebottle/mixer-rpg)

 # Configure
 Before you can use this bot you will need to edit `/db/settings.json`'s channelId entry to the channel you want to bot to join.